-Slow cooker turkey vegetable chili is a hearty, comforting meal made with ground turkey and plenty of nutritious vegetables.
+Slow cooker turkey chili is a hearty, comforting meal made with ground turkey and plenty of nutritious vegetables.
 The perfect dinner for a cold fall day and easy to reheat all week for meal prep!

 Ingredients and substitutions